Peng-Rao/ACA_notes/Advanced-computer-architecture-notes.typ

 Two properties are critical to preserve program correctness (and normally preserved by maintaining both data and control dependencies during scheduling):
 - *Data flow*: Actual flow of data values among instructions that produces the correct results and consumes them.
 - *Exception behavior*: Preserving exception behavior means that any changes in the ordering of instruction execution must not change how exceptions are raised in the program.

+#tip("The difference between dependences and hazards")[
+  - *Dependences* are a property of the program, and they are determined by the data flow of the program.
+  - *Hazards* are a property of the pipeline architecture, and they are determined by the pipeline structure and how it handles hazards (`stall`, `forwarding`).
+]

 == Register Renaming
 If the register used could be changed, then the instructions do not conflict anymore.